-- Before you start negotiating, write down what you want to achieve. - Make your case as briefly, clearly and confidently as you can, trying to stick to the facts. - Once you have said what you want, pause and give the other person enough time to reflect and consider what you have said. - Listen carefully to the other person's response.
+- Before you start negotiating, write down what you want to achieve and list your priorities. - Make your case as briefly, clearly and confidently as you can, trying to stick to the facts. - Once you have said what you want, pause and give the other person enough time to reflect and consider what you have said. - Listen carefully to the other person's response. - After you've listened to the other person's response, there may be a discussion.
+Ask them to clarify anything that's unclear or that you don't understand. - Look for areas where you both agree and think about what you are willing to concede. - Ask for a break if things become confusing or overwhelming. - Write things down if you can.

-Slow down

-your talking

-speed, lower the tone of your voice and speak as clearly as you can.
+Slow down your talking speed, lower the tone of your voice and speak as clearly as you can.
 You can practise this in day-to-day conversation with people.